nickserv/danamccurdy.com/_posts/2017-12-12-beyond-trying.md

 Learning
 is the path
 to wisdom,
-which is the path
+which, with patience,
-to freedom.
+leads to freedom.

-And I have been trying,
+And I have been trying
+and failing,
 for so many years,
-just to be myself
+just to be myself,

 only to find
 that I am only myself